Microlocal Analysis of Quantum Fields on Curved Spacetimes: Klein-Gordon equations on Lorentzian manifolds

 where $h$ is the induced metric on $\p U$.

-To have a satisfactory global theory of Klein-Gordon equations on $M$ one needs to make some assumptions on its causal structure.
+To have a satisfactory global theory of Klein-Gordon equations on $M$, we need to make some assumptions on its causal structure.
 It turns out that if $(M, g)$ is globally hyperbolic the theory is particularly nice and complete.

-\subsubsection{Advanced and retarded inverses}
+\subsection{Advanced and retarded inverses}

-The following extension of Thm. \ref{theo1.1} is originally due to Leray \cite{L}.
-A proof can be found in \cite[Thm.
-3.3.1]{BGP}. \begin{theoreme} Let $(M, g)$ be globally hyperbolic and $P$ a Klein-Gordon operator on $M$.
-Then for $v\in \cE'(M)$ there exist unique solutions $u_{\rm ret/adv}\in \cD'_{{\rm sc}, \pm}(M)$ of
+The following extension of Theorem \ref{theo1.1} is originally due to Leray \cite{L}.
+A proof can be found in \cite[Theorem 3.3.1]{BGP}. \begin{theoreme} Let $(M, g)$ be globally hyperbolic and let $P$ be a Klein-Gordon operator on $M$.
+Then for $v\in \cE'(M)$ there exist unique solutions $u_{\rm ret/adv}\in \cD'_{{\rm sc}, \pm}(M)$ of the equation